rybo169qaz/simpli-tool2/Deployment-Info/deploy-instruc.md

 #### On client

-Do the following via an SSH session
+The following can be done via an SSH session:

 - Install primary controller tools
     - **sudo apt install -y rsync retext less **